OnDesk

 The Black List

-$100 per evaluation.
+$100 per evaluation, plus $30/month to host your script on the platform.
 The biggest name in the game.
 A Black List read gets you a score (1-10) and brief written feedback.
 If you score an 8 or above, your script gets visibility with industry professionals.
 The catch: the feedback itself is short, not detailed coverage.
 You're paying for exposure potential, not in-depth notes.
 Great if you have a polished script and want to get it in front of people.
 Less useful if you're looking for development feedback.

 Script Reader Pro